Step 1: Assemble the soldering tools

 Step 5: Clean with a fitting brush

-Clean the inside of the fittings with a special wire brush that’s sized to fit the tube diameter.
+Clean the inside of the copper pipe fittings with a special wire brush that’s sized to fit the tube diameter.
 You can also wrap emery cloth around your finger to reach the inside, but don’t touch the cleaned surface with bare hands.

 Cleaning is a two-step process—first, clean all corrosion off the mating surfaces (Photos 3 and 4), and second, coat the surfaces with flux (Photo 5), an acidic paste that chemically etches the copper.

 Pros clean copper with strips of 120-grit emery cloth, which is usually sold alongside the solder and flux on hardware and home center shelves (Photo 3).
 But fine steel wool or regular 120-grit sandpaper will do in a pinch.
-Clean the inside of fittings with the emery cloth too; simply roll a short piece around a finger and reach inside.
+Clean the inside of copper pipe fittings with the emery cloth too; simply roll a short piece around a finger and reach inside.
 But you’ll soon get sore fingers!
-The handy fitting brush shown in Photo 4 makes this task easier, especially with small (1/2-in.) fittings.
+The handy fitting brush shown in Photo 4 makes this task easier, especially with small (1/2-in.) copper pipe fittings.

 Step 7: Flux the joint